bora-uyumazturk/flip-website/README.md

 # [Flipsite](https://flipsite.netlify.app/)

 A business-card inspired personal website design.
 Visitors can navigate by clicking, dragging, and swiping the mouse.
+Note: Currently this runs best on
+Safari, and unfortunately is a bit of a mess on Chrome and Firefox.

 ## Tools